 Although wolves and coyotes are both members of the Canidae family, they are very different.
 Wolves are much larger than coyotes, with some wolves being three times as heavy as a coyote.
 This size difference also plays a part in the difference between a coyote’s howl and the deeper wolf howl.

 Wolves appear to be howling at the moon, but they aren’t.
 They lift their nose and mouths upwards because the sound will travel further by howling at the sky.
 Other wolves will hear the howl much better when the howl is projected towards the sky.

 Wolves were once thought to howl at the sight of the moon, especially if it was a full moon.
 This is now largely believed to be false.
 However, wolves look like they are howling at the moon as they raise their nose and mouths skyward.

 Why Do Wolves Howl When Humans Howl?

 When a wolf replies to a human’s howl, they warn you to stay away from their territory.
-Whether they know, it is a human is unknown, but they will believe you to be a wolf from a neighboring pack, as they know the sound of their pack members.
+Whether they know it is a human, or another wolf is unknown, but they know it is not one of their pack.

 Which Dogs Howl Like Wolves?

 Several breeds make a noise similar to the sound of a howling wolf.
 Hunting dogs are one of the groups of dogs that howl like wolves.

 Hunting dogs such as beagles, bloodhounds, coonhounds, dachshunds, and foxhounds were bred to trap prey.
 They use a howl as a means of communication to tell other dogs that they have caught their prey.